 - Extreme hyperactivity or lethargy

 - Knotted pantyhose or shoestring (used as a tourniquet)

 - Smalls balls of cotton, size of a small pea

 - Spoons or bottle caps with residue may be colored if it’s from a prescription pill.

 Allure Detox is Here to Help

-If you or a loved one are using drugs in an intravenous way and think there is no way out, let Allure Detox show you the way.
-We understand that the idea of going through withdrawals can be daunting and scary, at Allure Detox our medical detoxification, first and foremost, help patients stop using drugs and alcohol safely.
+If you or a loved one are intravenously using drugs and think there is no way out, let Allure Detox show you the way.
+We understand that the idea of going through withdrawals can be daunting and scary; at Allure Detox, our medical detoxification, first and foremost, help patients stop using drugs and alcohol safely.
 But Allure’s Medical detox offers more: a renewed love of life.